prashjet/popkinmocks/docs/source/user/getting_started.md

   name: python3
 ---

-# Getting started
+# Background

-Some basic background
+Some basic background.

 ## Stellar populations and kinematics